-Michael Ammermüller is the racing driver from Germany, best known for his achievements in Porsche Supercup but once he was Formula 1 test driver.
+Michael Ammermüller is a racing driver from Germany, best known for his achievements in the Porsche Supercup but once he was Formula 1 test driver.

 He debuted in Porsche Supercup in 2012 and he was always among the front-runners, finally taking the championship title in 2017.
 Earlier in a career, he was second in the 2005 Formula Renault 2.0 Eurocup and third in the 2008 International Formula Masters.
 He was a Formula 1 test driver for Red Bull Racing in 2006 and 2007.

 Michael Ammermüller was born on February 14, 1986, in Pocking, a small town near Passau in Bavaria.
 Michael stepped into the racing scene in 2004, with Jenzer Motorsport, competing in Eurocup Formula Renault and Formula Renault 2.0 Germany.
 In the national competition, he did very well as he finished third overall after scoring five podium finishes.
 With the same team, Ammermuller had a successful season of 2005 as he was a runner-up in both Eurocup Formula Renault and Formula Renault 2.0 Italy, clinching a total of nine victories.